Gremious/Wikis/Step 1: Setting Up.md

 Cool, if you open up the explorer pane on the left, you should now be able to work on your mod while referencing the basegame data fairly easily.
 You can drag and drop the folders to re-arrange them.

 Now just go to file -> Save Workspace As, and save it somewhere like your mod's folder.
 VSC will auto-load your last workspace at the start, but if you have multiple mods, workspaces are a nice way to manage them.

+Also, get DotPeek from https://www.jetbrains.com/decompiler/, install it, and open up `Your OSFE Install Location\OSFE_Data\Managed\Assembly-CSharp.dll`.
+Now you can browse the game's decompiled source-code for referncing anything.
+All the cool stuff is in root "`{}`", you'll have to expand that, or just use the searchbox.

 You're done with VSC!
 Next step: Git Repo!